-- New Year's Day

-- Memorial Day

-- Independence Day

-- Labor Day

-- Thanksgiving Day

-- Christmas Eve 1/2 Day

-- Christmas Day

-- New Year's Eve 1/2 Day
+New Year's Day Memorial Day Independence Day Labor Day Thanksgiving Day Christmas Eve 1/2 Day Christmas Day New Year's Eve 1/2 Day

+Following the completion of the Orientation Period, Full-Time employees will receive full pay (8 hours) for holidays.
 In addition, two floating personal days are given and can be taken any time during the year.